DKeAlvaro/DKeAlvaro.github.io/notes/Year_1/Q1/Software_Engineering_for_AI/Lecture_1/Assesment.md

-# Software Engineering for AI
+# Software Engineering for AI - Lecture 1
 The course will be graded as follows:

 - **Git tutorial (10%):**